Particl-Community/academy/in-depth/indepth_staking.rst

 ^^^^^^^^^^^^^

 .. tip::
-   **Pro tip:** You can use a staking pool instead of a staking node to enable mobile and hardware staking.
+   You can use a staking pool instead of a staking node to enable mobile and hardware staking.

 **Pros**